Mr0Inka/growlnotify.py/README.md

 I wanted to create this because the utility seems to be closed source but the protocol is not, and it only exists on the supported platforms.

-The aim is to be argument compatible with the MacOS and Windows utilities.
+The aim is to be fully argument compatible with growlnotify on MacOS, and possibly on some level also the Windows variant.
 Here's the output of the Windows variant:

     Send a Growl notification to a local or remote host